Types of Retirement Plans: Which Is Right for You?

 RMDs: SEP IRAs are subject to required minimum distribution rules (for more details, see IRS Retirement Topics: RMDs).

-SIMPLE IRA
+2. SIMPLE IRA

 RMDs: SIMPLE IRAs are subject to required minimum distribution rules (for more details, see IRS Retirement Topics: RMDs).

-This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation to buy or sell securities, or of an account type, securities transaction, or investment strategy.
-This article was prepared by and approved by Marcus by Goldman Sachs®, but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+This article is for informational purposes only and is not a substitute for individualized professional tax advice.
+Individuals should consult their own tax advisor for matters specific to their own taxes.
+This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
-LLC are not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
+LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
-LLC are or any of their affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
+LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
-LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.